BPE Curriculum Overview

 See a snapshot of our innovative BPE program

 Along with all Stern students, you take required courses in our business, liberal arts and social impact cores at our Washington Square campus.
 You participate in the International Studies Program (ISP) in your junior year.
-And you study abroad for three semesters at NYU campuses in London and then either Shanghai or Washington, DC, cities that in addition to New York, comprise the world’s most important business and political centers.
+You study abroad for two semesters at NYU campuses in London during your sophomore year.

 The Business Core provides an introduction to the key business disciplines of accounting, finance, and marketing, as well as an introduction to international business.
 After completing these business fundamentals, students may choose advanced business courses to complete some of the Stern elective requirements.
 Students also travel oversees as part of the ISP program during junior year.